 Theatre and Electronic Media Performance—BA

 Acting is not just for stage and film.
-Emerging technologies have created more opportunities than ever to perform.
-Michigan Tech’s unique program integrates studies in traditional theatre and electronic media performance, making our graduates well-rounded performers qualified to work in theatre, film, video, digital arts, video-game voice-over, and more.
+Emerging technologies create more opportunities to perform.
+Michigan Tech’s program integrates traditional theatre studies with electronic media performance.
+Our graduates are well-rounded performers qualified to work in theatre, film, video, digital arts, video-game voice-over—wherever their careers take them.

-- You will develop your skills through high-tech training at performance venues such as the beautiful Rozsa Center for the Performing Arts and the black box McArdle Theatre.
+- Develop your talents and refine technique through high-tech training at state-of-the-art performance venues including Rozsa Center for the Performing Arts and the black box McArdle Theatre.

-- You will log significant time on the stage and in the studio—more than what is required by many comparable programs.
+- Log significant time onstage and in the studio—more than what is required by many comparable programs.

-- Limited enrollment allows for more time with professors, advisors, and equipment.
+- Limited enrollment means more time with professors, professors, advisors, and equipment.

 What kinds of projects will I do in school?

 - Perform in live theatre productions including contemporary dramas and comedies, classical plays, children’s theatre, and musicals.

 - Play a role in media projects: documentary and training films, radio dramas, radio and television commercials, and student film projects.